Cavendishh/Django_Blog/README.md

-Move on.
-Nothing to see here.
+# Move on.
+Nothing to see here in this repo.